hmgle/graftcp/README.md

 Global way: e.g., use `iptables` + `RedSocks` to convert the system's traffic that match certain rules into SOCKS5 traffic.
 The pros is that it is globally effective; the cons is that all traffic that satisfies the rule is redirected, and the scope of influence is large.

-Environment variable setting: some programs will read the proxy-related environment variables to determine whether to convert their own traffic to the corresponding proxy protocol traffic, such as `curl` will [read `http_proxy`, `ftp_proxy`, `all_proxy ` Environment variables and decide which proxy traffic to convert based on the request URL scheme] (https://curl.haxx.se/libcurl/c/CURLOPT_PROXY.html).
+Environment variable setting: some programs will read the proxy-related environment variables to determine whether to convert their own traffic to the corresponding proxy protocol traffic, such as `curl` will [read `http_proxy`, `ftp_proxy`, `all_proxy ` Environment variables and decide which proxy traffic to convert based on the request URL scheme](https://curl.haxx.se/libcurl/c/CURLOPT_PROXY.html).
 This way is effective only if the program itself implements the traffic conversion function, so it is very limited.

 programs selection way: this way can only perform redirection for specified programs, such as `tsocks` or `proxychains`.
 As mentioned earlier, they were using the `LD_PRELOAD` hijacking dynamic library funciton, and the default static link compiled program such as `Go` is invalid. `graftcp` improves this by being able to redirect TCP connections from any program.